snehil20/python/README.md

 upto_100.py can print numbers upto 100 without using a single number iside the code "not even in range function"

 Mahindra.py: Sollution for the interview programming question in Tech Mahindra 2021

+stock_predictor is a machine learning model for predicting future stocks